umbralcalc/stochadex/README.md

 ## Developing the code and real-time dashboard

 You can add any new stochastic phenomena you like by following the patterns for other processes given in the `pkg/phenomena` package.
-The key implementation detail is to create a new instance of the `simulator.Iteration` interface.
+The key step is to create a new struct for your process which implements the `simulator.Iteration` interface.

 To develop the real-time dashboard, you can start the development server by running `cd ./app && npm run build && cd ..` and view the code in the `app/` directory.
 The dashboard is a React app which is served by the stochadex via a websocket connection.